 What is Free Cash Flow from EBITDA?

-To calculate free cash flow from EBITDA, we need to understand what EBITDA is.
-It is the earnings of a firm before paying interest, taxes, and depreciation and amortization expenses.
+To calculate free cash flow from EBITDA, we must understand what EBITDA is.
+A firm's earnings are received before paying interest, taxes, depreciation, and amortization expenses.
 Thus,

-Note that the earnings used for this calculation are also known as net profit after tax or the bottom line of the income statement.
-Let us now look at how Free Cash Flow to Equity and Free Cash Flow to Firm can be calculated from EBITDA.
+Note that the earnings used for this calculation are net profit after tax or the income statement's bottom line.
+So let us now look at calculating Free Cash Flow to Equity and Free Cash Flow to Firm from EBITDA.

 Calculation of Free Cash Flows from EBITDA